 At McGladrey, I was treated like a new hire.
 In fact, I did exactly what I’m doing now: auditing.
 I got to go to different companies with a team, and learned that I really enjoyed that aspect of public accounting.
 Public accounting is a great way to start your career, since you get exposure to so many different types of clients.

-All the teachers at Ambrose are so accessible.
+All of the teachers at Ambrose are so accessible.
 I played on the basketball team my entire time as an undergraduate.
 I was able to balance all my extracurricular commitments with my studies, in part because of the committed faculty.
 If you ever have questions or need help, you can go straight to your instructors and they’re more than happy to help you.

 Communication skills.
 In the program, we gave several presentations.
 And we worked a lot in teams, which is something almost all accountants do.
 I learned how to work with different personalities.
 I learned to be flexible.
 And I’m able to better communicate my thoughts because of that.